tugberkcil/TripleWithRadio/README.md

 ## 🗣️ About

-	The purpose of this project is to create a radio appearance using object-oriented programming.
+	The purpose of this project is to create a radio appearance using object-oriented programming and gui.